castle-engine/castle-engine/doc/README_about_index_xml_files.txt

   No recompilation, and no modification of any central file, are necessary to add e.g. a new creature and a new level using that creature.

-- Normally, the index.xml files are scanned and read only once when the game starts.
+- In normal circumstances, these xml files are scanned and read only once when the game starts.
 For easy editing of game data (to not be forced to restart the game after every little tweak in configuration), you can also use debug menu (under ` key by default)